pixielabs/handbook/03-project-delivery/06-reviews.md

 as easy as possible.
 PRs can also provide a history of decision making, we may look back at a PR some time in the future so provide clear context.
-It’s important to be good at receiving feedback & collaborating no matter your level, it’s how we improve as a team.
+A willingness to listen to and act upon feedback is super important no matter your level; it's a key part of how we improve as a team.

 - Your code should always be reviewed by someone else before being accepted.
 - Code you commit should be placed on a branch, rather than committed